Wellen (novel): Plot summary

 Others who are also impressed by Doralice's beauty include Baron von Buttlär, a known womaniser, who is now jealously guarded by his wife, and Hilmar von dem Hamm, who openly starts courting Doralice despite her husband's and his own fiancée's presence.
 His endeavours to win Doralice's heart culminate in a boating trip that he undertakes with her while the others stay behind.
 Doralice feels flattered by the attentions of a member of the very social class that has ostracised her.
 At the same time, she realizes her indebtedness to, and possibly love for, Hans and stops all further advances on Hilmar's part.
 Lolo on the other hand, aware of her fiancé's infatuation, but due to an over-protective upbringing unprepared for life's harsh realities, decides to sacrifice herself by committing suicide.
-At night she secretly leaves the house wearing only her bathing costume under her coat, walks down to the beach and starts swimming out into the ocean, far beyond the sandbank where she met Doralice.
+At night she secretly leaves the house wearing only her bathing suit under her coat, walks down to the beach and starts swimming out into the sea, far beyond the sandbank where she met Doralice.
 She is rescued by local fishermen who drag her half-conscious body into their boat and return her to her family.

 Although Lolo makes a quick and full recovery, etiquette demands of the Buttlärs that they depart immediately.
 Those who stay behind into the autumn are Hans and Doralice Grimm and Geheimrat Knospelius – the latter because, unbeknown to everyone, he has handed in his resignation and now has all the time in the world, and the Grimms because they actually have no other place to go.
 In the course of the summer, Hans has become more and more monosyllabic, and Doralice longs for some serious talk concerning their future together: She realizes that she desperately needs Hans's reassurance of his love for her.
 Hans, however, keeps postponing that talk to the following day and indulges in his growing fascination with the sea.
 Not only does he paint it; he now accompanies the fishermen on their nightly routine on a more or less regular basis and then sleeps during most of the day.

 One night he goes out fishing with Steege, a notorious drunkard whose vice has prevented him from buying a new fishing boat.
 The old dilapidated one cannot defy the thunderstorm of which they have been warned, and the sea claims two more lives: After long days of waiting, Doralice and Mrs Steege finally accept the fact that their husbands are not coming back.
 At this point Knospelius makes Doralice the unexpected offer to be his companion for the foreseeable future and to spend the winter with him touring the Greek islands.